emapco/ToDoList/README.md

             retrieve tasks buttons (today, this week, all, and missed tasks), populate UI with task info

-    left:   delete task button functionality,
-            navagation buttons and functionality to navigate through pages of tasks, popup windows for add task confirmation/errors
+    left:   navagation buttons and functionality to navigate through pages of tasks, popup windows for add task confirmation/errors